Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Trust among Agents

 Furthermore, considering the interactions between human agents and artificial intelligence agents like human-robot interaction (HRI), building stable and reliable relationships is of utmost importance in MRS cooperation, especially in adversarial environments and rescue missions \cite{yang2020needs}.
 In such multi-agent missions, appropriate trust in robotic collaborators is one of the leading factors influencing HRI performance \cite{khavas2020modeling}.
 In HRI, factors affecting trust are classified into three categories \cite{hancock2011meta}: 1) \textit{Human-related factors} (i.e., including ability-based factors, characteristics); 2) \textit{Robot-related factors} (i.e., including performance-based factors and attribute-based factors); 3) \textit{Environmental factors} (i.e., including team collaboration, tasking, etc.).
 Although there is no unified definition of trust in the literature, researchers take a utilitarian approach to defining trust for HRI adopting a trust definition that gives robots practical benefits in developing appropriate behaviors through planning and control \cite{chen2020trust,wang2018trust,kok2020trust}.

 Moreover, with the development of the explanation of machine learning, such as explainable AI, although explanation and trust have been intertwined for historical reasons, the utility of machine learning explanations will have more general and consequential \cite{davis2020measure}.
 Especially the utility of an explanation must be tied to its appropriate trust model.
 Although modeling trust has been studied from various perspectives and involves many different factors, it is still challenging to develop a conclusive trust model that incorporates all of these factors.
 Therefore, future research into trust modeling needs to be more focused on developing general trust models based on measures other than the countless factors affecting trust \cite{khavas2020modeling}.
 Specifically, few works from the literature considered trust in socio-intelligent systems from an AI agent perspective to model trust with agents having similar needs and intrinsic values.

 Recently, \cite{yang2021can} proposed a novel trust model termed relative needs entropy (RNE) by combining utility theory and the concept of relative entropy based on the agent's needs hierarchy \cite{yang2020hierarchical,yang2020needs} and innate values.
-Similar to information entropy, it defines the entropy of needs as the difference or distance of needs distribution between agents in a specific scenario for an individual or group.
+Similar to information entropy, it defines the entropy of needs as the difference or distance of needs distribution between agents in a specific scenario for an individual or group Fig. \ref{fig:needs_trust}.
 From a statistical perspective, the RNE can be regarded as calculating the similarity of high-dimensional samples from the agent needs vector.
-A lower RNE value means that the trust level between agents or groups is higher because their needs are well-aligned and there is low difference (distance) in their needs distributions.
-Similarly, a higher RNE value will mean that the needs distributions are diverse, and there exists a low trust level between the agent or groups because of their misalignment in their motivations.
+A lower RNE value means that the trust level between agents or groups is higher because their needs are well-aligned and there is a low difference (distance) in their needs distributions.
+Similarly, a higher RNE value will mean that the needs distributions are diverse, and there exists a low trust level between the agent or groups because of the misalignment in their motivations.